Xiangyu1Sun/Factorize-3DGS/README.md

 For installation, we use the same environment as 3D Gaussian Splatting.

-We use the same environment as original 3DGS, please follow the link of 3D-GS to install all packages
+We use the same environment as original 3DGS, please follow the link of 3D-GS to install all packages.

 https://github.com/graphdeco-inria/gaussian-splatting